Program: B.S., Manufacturing Systems Engineering

 Jacaranda Hall (JD) 4510

-Graduates of the Bachelor of Science Degree in Manufacturing Systems Engineering at CSUN will have an ability to:
+Students receiving a Bachelor of Science in Manufacturing Systems Engineering will be able to:

 - Apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.